Last Updated on July 12, 2023 by Celeste.

 Day trips from Athens with teens

-If you want to leave the city behind you for a day and escape to the countryside or an island, have a look at my below suggestions.
+If you want to leave the city behind you for a day and escape to the countryside or an island, have a look at my below suggestions (or check Day Trips from Athens).

-These places are about two hours away from Athens.
-If Athens is your base, I would recommend doing this by organized trip instead of driving by yourself.
+The above-mentioned places are all about two hours away from Athens.
+If Athens is your base, I would recommend doing this with an organized group trip instead of driving by yourself.
 You will be very tired after a day in the sun, especially in the summer.
-If have reviewed several of such organized tours and I believe that the Argolis: Full-Day Tour in Mycenae, Epidaurus & Nafplio tour is suitable for families.
-Click here for more information.

 The world-famous Corinth Canal is a must-visit for anyone to Athens.
-It is not very far and you can easily go there on your own.
-But be careful because the road there and the passing of the canal is rather dangerous because there are no traffic lights and the road signs are not clear.
+I am sure teens have heard about it in school.
+And it is not very far from Athens.
+You can go there on your own by car or public bus.
+In case you are driving, be careful because the road there and the passing of the canal is rather dangerous because there are no traffic lights and the road signs are not clear.

-You can organize a group tour to Corinth Canal and also visit the Ancient Corinth castle.
+If you rather book a group tour to Corinth Canal you get the bonus of visiting the Ancient Corinth castle.
 With a guide and driver, this will be a more relaxing experience.
 I believe that the Corinth Half-Day Small Group Tour from Athens is suitable for families.
-Click here for more information and booking.

 Visit a nearby island

-Families visiting Athens for a few days may be interested in visiting some nearby islands as a day trip.
-The most well-known are Aegina, Poros and Hydra.
-These islands are less than two hours away from either by ferry or private tour, making them quick and easy to get through.
+Families with teens in Athens should also consider a nearby island as a day trip.
+The most well-known are Aegina, Poros, and Hydra.
+These islands are less than two hours away either by ferry or private tour, making them quick and easy to get through.
 Just hop on a ferry boat from Piraeus port and sail away!
 There are also organized day excursions to the islands near Athens.
 We tried and tested such a one-day-three-islands day trip from Athens.
 There are several companies offering such tours.
 Some with VIP or catamaran services, others on traditional boats.
-For a value for money family-friendly trip to the islands in one day, I recommend Hydra, Poros, and Aegina Full-Day Cruise.
+For a value-for-money family-friendly trip to the islands in one day, I recommend Hydra, Poros, and Aegina Full-Day Cruise.

 Disclaimer: This blog post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.
 It will not cost you anything but it will help me maintain my blog.
 Thank you for supporting me this way!